Gordarg/KMS/README.md

 - **CHAT**.
 Chat will allow users to send short messages to each other. maybe for to check-out something or notice that to each other.
 They can use it for a healthy break, share ideas faster to have a better performance.
 - If there is another language avaiable, **TRNL** will make translation available!
 - Use this type of file content to upload user **PROF** (profile) pic.
+- If user wanna connect other profiles from other content providers or social networks, **SOCL** to go.